 In December 2019, she was shortlisted for the Lane Cove Literary Awards.
 In May 2020, she wrote again for Primer about living with her mother at the start of the pandemic.

 In 2018, Bronwyn participated in HARDCOPY, the ACT Writers Centre’s national professional development program for emerging Australian writers.
 She was chosen from writers across the country to workshop the manuscript of her debut novel.

 You can see her talk more about the HARDCOPY experience here and here.
 You can also read more about her writing practice in this profile with Practise Journal.

 She was previously awarded runner up in the Nancy Fairfax Writer in Residence competition and is an alumni of the Byron Writers Festival's Residential Mentorship program with Marele Day.

 She is currently working on her second novel, and a collection of non-fiction essays.

 Editing & Proofreading

-While working as an English as a Second Language teacher, Bronwyn began editing and proofreading texts on a project basis.
+While working as an English teacher, Bronwyn began editing and proofreading texts on a project basis.
 Since 2007, she's edited texts ranging from film scripts, corporate reports, Masters & PhD theses, artists' wall texts and statements, fiction in translation and non-fiction books.

 Some favourite projects include: